-When biodiesel fuel is used, crank case oil and aftertreatment systems (if installed) may be influenced.
+When biodiesel fuel is used, crank case oil may be influenced.
 This influence is due to the chemical composition and characteristics of biodiesel fuel, such as density and volatility, and to chemical contaminants that can be present in this fuel, such as alkali and alkaline metals (sodium, potassium, calcium, and magnesium).

-Crankcase oil fuel dilution can be higher when biodiesel or biodiesel blends are used.
+- Crankcase oil fuel dilution can be higher when biodiesel or biodiesel blends are used.
 This increased level of fuel dilution when using biodiesel or biodiesel blends is related to the typically lower volatility of biodiesel.
 In cylinder emissions control strategies utilized in many of the industrial latest engine designs may lead to a higher level of biodiesel concentration in the engine oil pan.
-The long-term effect of biodiesel concentration in crankcase oil is unknown.
-M0080243-02 49 Maintenance Section

-Perkins recommends the use of oil analysis to check the quality of the engine oil if biodiesel fuel is used.
+The long-term effect of biodiesel concentration in crankcase oil is unknown. - Perkins recommends the use of oil analysis to check the quality of the engine oil if biodiesel fuel is used.
 Ensure that the level of biodiesel in the fuel is noted when the oil sample is taken.